Getting Back Your Immigration Bond After Legal Proceedings

 After ICE has taken a foreign national into detention prior to removal proceedings, the foreign national can ask the immigration judge for bond.
 This is a certain amount of money that they pay to the court in exchange for being released until the resolution of the proceedings.
-Read more here about bond hearings and which types of foreign nationals may be eligible for bond.
 If the foreign national shows up for hearings and complies with any court orders, the bond money will be returned at the conclusion of the proceedings.
 If they do not, the bond money is forfeited to the government.

 The person who posts the bond money, known as the obligor, is usually not the foreign national who is in removal proceedings.
 You must be a U.S. citizen or hold legal status in the U.S. to post bond.
 Most often, a family member or friend of the foreign national will post bond.